PCDC Gala Reception

 If you have questions, please contact email@example.com.

-Kemi Alli, MD is CEO of Henry J. Austin Health Center (HJAHC) in Trenton, NJ, which primarily serves residents living below 200 percent of the federal poverty level.
+Kemi Alli, MD, is CEO of Henry J. Austin Health Center (HJAHC) in Trenton, NJ, which primarily serves residents living below 200 percent of the federal poverty level.
 Before assuming leadership as CEO, Dr. Alli served for seven years as Chief Medical Officer and has been a pediatrician at the center for nearly two decades.
 Through $2.95 million in PCDC financing, HJAHC will soon expand and upgrade its main site, increasing trauma-informed care access for Trenton’s most vulnerable residents.
+Read a recent Q&A.

-C. Dean Germano, MHS is CEO of Shasta Community Health Center (SCHC), a nonprofit primary health care system in Northern California.
+C. Dean Germano, MHSc, is CEO of Shasta Community Health Center (SCHC), a nonprofit primary health care system in Northern California.
 Since 1992 Mr. Germano has overseen SCHC’s extensive expansion, including construction of the 16,600-square-foot Anderson Family Health and Dental Center, made possible through $9.8 million in PCDC financing.
 SCHC provides affordable medical, dental, and behavioral health services in a community where 92 percent of patients live below the federal poverty level.
+Read a recent Q&A.

 LIFETIME ACHIEVEMENT AWARD

-Ruth Salzman, MBA served as Treasurer of the PCDC Board of Directors from 1997 to 2019, helping the organization achieve $1.1 billion in leveraged financing — directed exclusively toward underserved communities.
+Ruth Salzman, MBA, served on the PCDC Board of Directors from 1997 to 2019, most recently as Treasurer, helping the organization achieve $1.1 billion in leveraged financing — directed exclusively toward underserved communities.
 Ms. Salzman is CEO of The Russell Berrie Foundation, which provides financial and strategic support for visionaries, institutions, and unsung heroes doing groundbreaking work.
 Earlier, Ms. Salzman served as SVP of Commercial Lending & Investing within the Community Development Group of JPMorgan Chase.
+Read a recent Q&A.